 Emotionally I’ve spent the day vacillating between shock, sorrow, anger, and indignation.
-There are many things I could tell you about my friend, but since you don’t know him I need to write about the personal reflections I cannot escape.Continue Reading...
+This was a good friend and truly a fine caring man.
+He was a loving generous grandfather who gave himself in sacrificial ways to his family.
+He and his wife had hopes and dreams about their retirement years.
+There are many things I could say about Russ, but since you don’t know him I need to write about the personal reflections I cannot escape.